PDP constitutes Political Affairs Committee

-Srinagar: Jammu and Kashmir Chief Minister Mehbooba Mufti today constituted an eleven-member powerful Political Affairs Committee (PAC) of the ruling Peoples Democratic Party (PDP) in the state.
+SRINAGAR: Chief Minister Mehbooba Mufti on Friday constituted an eleven-member powerful Political Affairs Committee (PAC) of the ruling Peoples Democratic Party (PDP) in the State.

-The other members of the PAC are Muzaffar Hussain Beigh, Mohammad Sartaj Madni (vice-president), Abdul Rahman Veeri (minister), Mehboob Beg, Nizam-ud-din Bhat, Mohammad Dilawar Mir, T S Bajwa – all senior leaders, Choudary Zulfikar Ali (minister), Ghulam Nabi Lone (minister) and Yashpal Sharma (MLC), he said.
-(PTI)
+The members of the PAC are Muzaffar Hussain Beigh, Mohammad Sartaj Madni (Vice-President), Abdul Rahman Veeri (Minister), Mehboob Beg, Nizam-ud-din Bhat, Mohammad Dilawar Mir, T S Bajwa – all senior leaders, Choudary Zulfikar Ali (Minister), Ghulam Nabi Lone (Minister) and Yashpal Sharma (MLC), he said.

 Your email address will not be published.
 Required fields are marked *